Water Your New Plants: The Proper Way

 Water Deeply to Encourage Root Growth

 It’s really important that you’re encouraging your plants’ root systems to grow deeply.
-A lot of times, new plants end up developing shallow roots (as opposed to deep and vigorous ones) because of the lack of water.
+A lot of times, new plants end up developing shallow roots (as opposed to deep and vigorous ones) because of the lack of nutrients.
 This can make your root system weak.
 Try to water around 6 to 12 feet deep for new plants.
 Also, allow the soil and roots to slightly dry out in between watering will encourage roots to grow deeper as they seek water.

 Water During Planting